JimLynx/fundpin/docs/TESTING.md

 #### review my donation choices at checkout

-- before confirming and paying for the donation(s), user has the ability to review and delete any donations added to their cart.
+- Before confirming and paying for the donation(s), user has the ability to review and delete any donations added to their cart.

 #### store my choices in checkout